 - Once a Commander has discovered and sold data about any stellar body, every single Commander’s ship computer will be updated no matter where you are in the galaxy, giving you the basic information for those bodies once you enter the system.
 This information is similar to the data you currently receive from an initial system scan; many populated systems will provide more data including the name of the bodies.

 Unidentified Signal Sources

-Along with the Exploration update, we are improving the way that USSs work.
-Frontier confirmed there will not only be new content of USSs, but they will now spawn throughout the entire system when you first enter it.
-This enables you to use the new exploration tools to find USSs throughout the system, not just in the area around you.
-You can still interrogate nav beacons to reveal planets in a system that have a nav beacon in them.
+Along with the Exploration update, Frontier are improving the way that USSs work confirming that there will not only be new content for them, but they will now spawn throughout the entire system when you first enter it.

 First Mapped By